-Continuing with our celebration of all things autumnal and aubergine this week's Meat Free Monday recipe is this delicious Turkish Turlu served with herby Freekeh.
+We're welcoming in the autumn season with this delicious Turkish Turlu served with herby Freekeh.
 Turlu is a Turkish mix of vegetables which changes with the seasons.
-We have added squash and beetroot to the traditional mix of aubergine, peppers and tomatoes to create a truly fabulous autumnal treat!
+We have added squash and beetroot to the traditional mix of aubergine, peppers and tomatoes to create a truly fabulous and filling autumnal treat.
+Freekeh is a Middle Eastern-grown wheat that is picked while green and unripe, and then roasted over wood fires to burn off the husk, giving it a slightly smoky flavour.
+It can be bought whole or cracked.
+If you can't find it, feel free to substitute bulgar wheat instead.

 Dietary: Vegan, Gluten Free